-Report and Disclosure:
+Student Report and Disclosure:

-Any member of the University community and any person may report or disclose incidents of sexual violence or sexual harassment at any time in person, by mail, by telephone, or by electronic mail.
-The report or disclosure may be made to the Director & Title IX Coordinator.
-Mandatory Reporters are required to report to the Director & Title IX Coordinator all disclosures made to them alleging sexual harassment of a UNH student.
-Prompt reporting allows the University to obtain the most reliable information, be able to contact relevant witnesses (if any), and provide reasonable assistance and supportive measures for affected parties.
+Any member of the university community and any person may report or disclose incidents of this nature at any time in person, by mail, by telephone, or by electronic mail.
+The report or disclosure may be made to Community Standards or to the Civil Rights & Equity Office.
+Community Standards shall convey a copy of any report or disclosure that it receives directly to the Civil Rights & Equity Office.